Black Eyes of Crazy

 - Overlord Pram from Makai Kingdom has them, though she's more manipulative than crazy.
 In the same game, the legitimately Ax-Crazy Berserker class has them as well, even carrying over into Disgaea 3.

-- The game-breaking Gideon class from Soul Nomad have them, minus Heroman.
+- The game-breaking Gideon class from Soul Nomad & the World Eaters have them, minus Heroman.

 - Akuma/Goki from Street Fighter sometimes has these, when not being depicted with fully red eyes.
 It depends on the artist.